 One can be more confident in making certain interpretations from the disparity results if they are not easily replicated by chance in contract awards.
-Keen Independent performed Monte Carlo simulation to determine whether chance could explain the disparities observed for minority- and woman-owned firms on City contracts.
+Keen Independent performed Monte Carlo simulation to determine whether chance could explain the disparities observed for woman-owned firms on Met Council contracts.
+(Simulations were performed only for WBEs as there was no disparity for MBEs in Met Council contracts overall.)

-None of the 10,000 Monte Carlo simulations produced utilization equal to or less than the observed utilization for firms owned by people of color.
-Just three of the 10,000 simulations produced utilization equal to or less than the observed utilization for white woman-owned firms.
+None of the 10,000 Monte Carlo simulations produced utilization equal to or less than the observed utilization for firms owned by white woman-owned firms.

-Therefore, one can be very confident that the disparities observed for MBEs and WBEs in City procurements are not due to chance in contract awards (at the 99 percent confidence interval).
+Therefore, one can be very confident that the disparities observed for WBEs in Met Council procurements are not due to chance in contract awards (at the 99 percent confidence interval).

 It is important to note that this test may not be necessary to establish statistical significance of results.
-It also may not be appropriate for very small populations of firms.9 of firms in that group or a small number of contracts and subcontracts in the analysis.
+It also may not be appropriate for very small populations of firms.

+of firms in that group or a small number of contracts and subcontracts in the analysis.
 Results can also be affected by the size distribution of contracts and subcontracts.

-9 Even if there were zero utilization of a group, Monte Carlo simulation might not reject chance in contract awards as an explanation for that result if there were a small number
+&lt;sup>9 Even if there were zero utilization of a group, Monte Carlo simulation might not reject chance in contract awards as an explanation for that result if there were a small number